By Nicholas Chase and KJ Hiramoto

-GoPro is kicking off fall with the launch of its HERO7 model, as the new Black variant promises its users the smoothest shooting experience yet.
+GoPro kicked off fall with the launch of its HERO7 model, as the new Black variant promises its users the smoothest shooting experience yet.

 For those not familiar with the GoPro, these tiny cameras made a name for themselves with its ability to capture any action on the go.
 Whether it’s to capture a skydive or to shoot a rock climb, the GoPro is a must-have for those looking to document their indoor or outdoor adventures.